 We hope you are all doing well and keeping safe.
+We are all working towards containment of the corona virus.
 This is an extraordinary and an unprecedented situation where we are pushed to find immediate solutions to contain the Covid-19.
 It has exposed our vulnerabilities to unknown disasters of which risks were looming for decades.
 We need to learn to cope-up with the disease and uncertainties and proceed cautiously but expediently, especially to save lives.
 We need to evaluate carefully our response to the situation.

-As researchers, we can collect data on how the world responded to the situation and how they plan to build a prosperous, resilient and a substantiable world after the pandemic.
+As researchers, we could collect data on how the world leaders responded to the situation and how they plan to build a prosperous, resilient and a substantiable world after the pandemic.
 Every researcher should act now, collect valuable data on the impact, response, and resilience, and share it among each other so that it can be used to help us approach a secondwave of the pandemic, if any, or future pandemics with a better understanding of the situation.

-In this issue we are covering the GADRI 3rd Open Discussion Forum which took place on 26th February 2020 at DPRI, Kyoto University, Japan.
+In this issue we are covering the GADRI 3rd Open Discussion Forum which took place on 26th February 2020.
 We managed to hold the forum just before lockdown.
 There were a few cancellations, yet we had a successful discussion session.

-Another activity that took place at the same time was the meeting of the GADRI Board of Directors and the Advisory Board held on 25th February 2020.
+Another activity was the change in our Board of Directors and the Advisory Board.
+The five new members of the Board of Directors who took office from 1st April 2020, joined the meeting of the Board of Directors and the Advisory Board held on 25th February 2020.

 Members of the Board of Directors and the Advisory Board also initiated to write a letter to the editor on Covid-19 and GADRI.
-This is currently being pursued by the Board and Advisory Board members to publish the letter in one of the leading newspapers or journals.
+This is currently being pursued by the Board and Advisory Board members to publish the letter in one of the newspapers or journals.

-We hope you will remain strong under this situation, stay safe, and act proactively to collect data and other information for the post-pandemic future.
+We hope you will remain strong under this situation, stay safe and act proactively to collect data and other information for the post-pandemic future.

-With best wishes.
+With best wishes,